Bryce512/CodePipelinetoEB/GitHub_101.md

   * Shows all branches and highlights the branch youre on

 > git --version
-  * Shows what version of GitHub you use
+  * Shows what version of GitHub you're using

 ### Git Configurations

 > git config --global user.name "Your Name"